abilajoshuaalan/alx-system_engineering-devops/0x00-shell_basics/README.md

-1st line is a shebang, the second line shows current workind directory
+the first line is shebang, the second line is to list contents in dir